osisoft/testing-content/Content_Portal/Documentation/Identity/hybrid-clients-secrets.md

 <a id="opIdSecrets_Add Hybrid Client Secret"></a>

-Add a new secret to a Client Credential Client.
+Adds a new secret to a hybrid client.
 A client can have a maximum of 10 secrets.
 We advise against creating secrets that do not expire.

 ### Request
 ```text